eugeneyan/Getting-and-Cleaning-Data/CodeBook.md

 11. Create 'tidy_data' by aggregating 'all_data' by 'activity_name' and 'subject_id' to derive mean values for each feature.

-12. Remove 'subject_id' and 'activity_name' columns (that only show NA).
+12. Remove 'subject_id' and 'activity_name' columns (since they only show NA).

 13. Write 'tidy_data' into a csv file 'tidy_data.csv'.